How do we ensure that

 in North Park?

-The Hollywood-North Park Community Association is convening a series of community conversations about the Black Lives Matter movement and its implications for community, democracy, and justice.
-All members of our community are welcome to participate.
+The Hollywood-North Park Community Association convened a series of community conversations in the summer and fall of 2020 about the Black Lives Matter movement and its implications for community, democracy, and justice.
+Please see related resources and materials below.

 Black, Curtis."Community oversight or control?
 Coalitions meet on competing police accountability proposals."
 Chicago Reporter.
 1 July 2020.

 Mahoney, Adam.
 "Why Chicago hasn't changed police practices despite demands for reform."
 The Guardian.
 24 Sept 2020.

 "Police Accountability in Chicago."
 ProPublica.
 This is a series of articles from 2017 and 2018.

 16 Shots.
 WBEZ.
 Podcast.
 2019.

 La Spata, Daniel, et al. “Cutting funding for police could lead to a better and safer Chicago.”
 Chicago Sun-Times.
 8 June 2020.

 Creating a spectrum response to public safety concerns

 Thompson, Christie.
 “This City Stopped Sending Police to Every 911 Call.”
 The Marshall Project.
 7 July 2020.